q Oracle DATAPUMP utility – Expdp | Impdp

 dumpfile=hr_enc_pass.dmp logfile=hr_enc_pass.log encryption=all

-encryption_mode=password encryption_password=hrpass123 schemas=hr
+encryption_mode=password encryption_password=hrpass123

 q To taka Schema level export using COMPRESSION

-dumpfile=hr_compress.dmp logfile=hr_compress.log schemas=hr compression=all
+[oracle@dbserver]$ expdp directory=datapump dumpfile=hr_compress.dmp logfile=hr_compress.log schemas=hr compression=all compression_algorithm=high

 q To Import a Schema using compression